love costs $8.99

 Even if you do get it right, when you go to your Hallmark store, you have the sense of being taken for a ride and it’s not to the chapel of love.

 For example, “I love the way we text.”
 If you love it so much, why not text?
-Why pay $8.99 on a card as hi-tech as washing clothes on a rough stone or cooking the raw flesh of a buffalo that used to roam free?
+Why pay $8.99 for a card as hi-tech as washing clothes on a rough stone or cooking the raw flesh of a buffalo over an open flame?

 And we feel guilty, right, about not coming up with our own sentiments but being a parasite to others so much better at the most important key to a good relationship, communication.